gcallah/MiscWriting/VoiceOfCommunity/voices.md

 As the Roman Empire declined, a new form of community arose in its wake, specifically oriented around religious
 practice: the religious community.
-After highlighting the importance of early Christianity in the Roman Empire, Nisbet continues to discuss Augustine, medieval Christendom, the effects of Luther, Calvin, and the French philosophes on that social order, and revival of thinking about religious community in the 19th century.
+After highlighting the importance of early Christianity in the Roman Empire, Nisbet continues to discuss Augustine, medieval Christendom, the effects of Luther, Calvin, and the French philosophes on that social order,

-Interestingly, it was largely the secular sociologists of the 19th and early 20th century, such as Comte, Durkheim, and Weber, who revived recognition of the importance of the religious community.
-As Nisbet writes, "In every relevant aspect, the rise of sociology is a part of the nineteenth-century rediscovery of the religious community."
+He notes that in the revival of thinking about religious community in the 19th century, secular sociologists, such as Comte, Durkheim, and Weber, played an important role.

 The next form Nisbet takes up is the revolutionary community.
 He argues that this form of community is born with the French Revolution, which, as opposed to earlier slave and peasant revolts, was not a mere rebellion, but an attempt to